Resurgence and self-completion in renormalized gauge theories

-One central scope of the present article is to provide a generic argument for the existence of renormalons in QFT, with no reference to skeleton diagrams.
-The fundamental \emph{agreement} assumed in this work is that the Callan-Symanzik equation or Renormalization Group Equation (RGE) is \textit{per se} nonperturbative, and so it works beyond the logic of order by order in perturbation theory.
+One central scope of the present article is to provide a generic argument for the existence of renormalons in QFT, with no direct reference to skeleton diagrams calculations, but only relying on the one-loop beta function.
+The fundamental \emph{agreement} assumed in this work is that the Callan-Symanzik equation or Renormalization Group Equation (RGE) is \textit{per se} nonperturbative.
+Therefore, it works beyond the logic of order by order in perturbation theory.
 Let us briefly anticipate our main findings.
 First, we show the limitations of perturbation theory, regardless of the instantons.
 Then, demanding that the renormalization group flow is well-defined at any energy, we show that the Green functions must be augmented with a nonanalytic function in the coupling constant.
 We then show that this function has the analytic properties of renormalons and serves as a self-completion.
 The necessary nonperturbative self-completion, in turn, implies that the (perturbative) Landau pole must be avoided, and we illustrate how it can be achieved for $U(1)$ gauge model -- that we call Quantum Electrodynamics (QED).

 The mathematical framework we shall rely on is resurgence~\cite{Ecalle1993,EcalleRes:book,Costin1995,costin1998} -- see Ref.~\cite{sauzin2007resurgent,Dorigoni:2014hea,Aniceto:2018bis} for reviews.
-Resurgence has recently been imported into QFT~\cite{Dunne:2013ada,Aniceto:2018uik,Maiezza:2019dht,Bersini:2019axn,Clavier:2019sph,Borinsky:2020vae,Fujimori:2021oqg,Marino:2023epd}.
+The resurgence has recently been imported into QFT~\cite{Dunne:2013ada,Aniceto:2018uik,Maiezza:2019dht,Bersini:2019axn,Clavier:2019sph,Borinsky:2020vae,Fujimori:2021oqg,Marino:2023epd,Laenen:2023hzu,Caprini:2023kpw}.
 In particular, we shall elaborate on the result of Ref.~\cite{Bersini:2019axn}, in which the authors provide a nonlinear ordinary differential equation (ODE), extracted from RGE, whose solution has properties compatible with the ones of renormalons.
-However, the approach in Ref.~\cite{Bersini:2019axn} still required a match with the skeleton diagrams.
-We shall show here instead that the latter matching is not necessary.
-More importantly, we shall show that the contribution to the running coupling from the nonperturbative solution of the ODE necessarily emerges from the requirement of self-completion.
+Here, we shall show that a nonperturbative contribution to the running coupling necessarily emerges from the requirement of self-completion.